carlonluca/isogeometric-analysis/rust/isogeometric-analysis/README.md

 ## More Info

-More info about Isogeometric Analysis and the topics can be downloaded from: https://bugfreeblog.duckdns.org/isogeometric-analysis.
+More info about Isogeometric Analysis and these topics can be downloaded from: https://bugfreeblog.duckdns.org/isogeometric-analysis.